 Parents can choose to opt into SPL at any point providing that there is some untaken maternity leave left to share.

-The combined leave taken by both parents in total must not exceed 52 weeks (including any maternity leave taken by the mother).
+The combined leave taken by both parents in total must not exceed 52 weeks (including any maternity leave or adoption leave).

-6.3 Eligibility for shared parental leave (SPL)
+8.2 Eligibility for Shared Parental Leave (SPL)

 To qualify for SPL;